 An apostle by definition is an envoy, an ambassador.
 His job is to speak out on behalf of his master, not to hold his tongue.
 Robert Duvall in this movie is the irrepressible messenger, who seems born for the profession of a pastor.
 Garrulous, poetic, passionate, above all a peerless showman, he also has a violent streak, which at times gets the better of him.
 This is a character study, reminiscent of Zorba the Greek.
 Incidentally, it gives us a vivid picture of the swinging Christendom that is certain quarters of the US.

-Duvall, of Godfather fame, gives an unforgettable performance, in this film which smells of the earth that is the common people, the heady mixture of black and white that is America, and Christian faith, shorn of theology or dogma, in rural pristine vigor.
+Duvall, of Godfather and Apocalypse Now fame, gives an unforgettable performance, in this film which smells of the earth that is the common people, the heady mixture of black and white that is America, and Christian faith, shorn of theology or dogma, in rural pristine vigor.